Proven OVI Defense Attorney in Olmsted, Ohio

 All OVI convictions result in mandatory jail time and license suspension.

 Contact an OVI Lawyer in Olmsted today to discuss the facts of your case and to build your defense.

 Even before you are convicted of OVI, you are penalized.
 If you have been charged with OVI in Olmsted then you most likely have or will be put under an Administrative License Suspension, or ALS.
 An appeal of this suspension must be filed within 30 days of the arrest or you may lose the opportunity to challenge the ALS.
 Even if you beat your OVI this suspension will remain if you have not appealed it.
 The length of your pretrial Administrative License Suspension varies.
 For example, an Administrative License Suspension is as follows for a:

+Failed Chemical Test with Two Priors in 10 years

+Mandatory two year license suspension.
+No driving privileges for first 180 days.

-Failed Chemical Test with Three (or more) Priors in 10 Years
+Refused Chemical Test with Two Priors in 10 Years

 Mandatory three year license suspension.
-No driving privileges for three years.

-Refused Chemical Test with Three (or more) Priors in 10 Years

-Mandatory five year license suspension.
-No driving privileges for three years.
+No driving privileges for first year.

 Effective Olmsted OVI lawyer

 Whether you are defending your first OVI or if this is not your first offense, you deserve a strong and effective defense.
-Like so many others before, trust the Olmsted OVI Attorneys at Stiefvater Law to protect your rights, your license, and to keep you out of jail.
+Like so many others before, trust the Olmsted OVI Lawyers at Stiefvater Law to protect your rights, your license, and to keep you out of jail.